somebeaver/Lowrider.js/README.md

-Lowrider.js was designed for use with [router.js](https://github.com/somebeaver/router.js), an open source unopinionated UI router for single-page applications written by the same author, and optimized for use with Lowrider.js.
+Lowrider.js was designed for use with [router.js](https://github.com/somebeaver/router.js), an open source unopinionated UI router for single-page applications written by the same developer, and optimized for use with Lowrider.js.

 #### But Really, Where Does the State Go?